 North Carolina lottery was founded in 2005, and has since raised more than $9.7 billion for education in North Carolina.
 In 2022, the lottery raised $929 million.
 WRAL reports that Mark Michalko, executive director has commented that sales could decline or flatten “unless it adds new offerings”.

-Michalko commented: “This is necessary.
-We need to do this”.
-The Commission used a presentation showing other states that offer digital instant products to alleviate retailers fears that online products could cannibalize retail demand and cause digital channel shift.
-In fact, the presentation suggested retail sales outpace digital sales in states where the products are offered.
+Michalko said, “This is needed.
+We have to do this.”
+The Commission used a presentation highlighting other states that provide digital instant products to ease retailers’ concerns that online products might harm retail sales and lead to a shift to digital channels.
+In fact, the presentation indicated that retail sales are higher than digital sales in states where these products are available.

 Responsible gaming spending limits to be implemented